Audio Processing

 For spoken word, 64–128 kbps is the sweet spot.
 Higher bitrates increase file size without perceptible quality improvement for narration.

-When keep original bitrate is enabled, the bitrate setting is ignored and the source bitrate is preserved.
-Use this when your source files are already at your preferred quality and you don’t want re-encoding losses.
+When keep original bitrate is enabled, the bitrate setting is ignored.
+This does not mean a lossless copy — files are still re-encoded, but the target-bitrate cap is dropped so the output is encoded at (up to) the source bitrate.
+The effective bitrate is capped at the lower of the source and target to prevent upsampling.
+Use this when your source files are already at your preferred quality and you don’t want to force a lower target bitrate.

 Troubleshooting